wiscosac/wiscosac.github.io/_pages/march-madness-2024.md

 * Winner 3: Most creative, or unique approach to building your model.

 That's all for now, so get started on building a model for predicting the winner of a game between 2 teams.
 Then, come back here on Selection Sunday (March 17th) once the tournaments are set.
-From there, you can run your model for each possible matchup, with code that will be made available here (not yet available).
+From there, you can run your model for each possible matchup (<a href="https://wiscosac.github.io/files/2024_Potential_Matchups.csv">here</a>), with code that will be made available [here](https://github.com/wiscosac/wiscosac.github.io/blob/master/files/python_submission_ex.ipynb).
-Once done, fill out this (not yet available) Google Form to submit your files.
+Once done, fill out [this](https://forms.gle/iHJ7xNB9RS6omVGc6) Google Form to submit your files.
 From there, keep up with how your model is doing by checking back here after each round!

 Please reach out to llwelsh@wisc.edu with any questions!